ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 <span class="image left"><img class="p-image" alt="Christoph Strobl" src="/img/javaday-ukraine-2017/christoph-strobl.jpg"></span>
 [Christoph Strobl](https://twitter.com/stroblchristoph){:target="_blank"} is a developer at Pivotal and is part of the Spring Data team.
 Starting from Spring Framework 5, reactive support was added to all the core Spring Framework projects.
-In a reactive architecture, it is important that your system is reactive from top to bottom in order to gain the full performance gain, the persistence layer is no exception to this.
+In a reactive architecture, it is important that your system is reactive from top to bottom in order to take advantage of the full performance gain, the persistence layer is no exception to this.

 During the talk, Christoph went over the classic imperative approach of a Spring application where Spring MVC is used and the performance problems that can arise when all threads are in use.
 A reactive architecture makes better use of server resources but in turn adds more complexity to your architecture.
-In a reactive architecture, the publish-subcribe mechanism is heavily used where you have publishers and subscribers.
-Publishers publish messages to which subscribers can subscribe to.
+The publish-subscribe mechanism is heavily used in this architecture where, how can you guess it, publishers publish messages to which subscribers can subscribe to.
 The mechanism also comes with back pressure for the subscribers, allowing them to define how many messages they want to handle next in order to avoid being overrun.
+It is important to note here that the reactive publish-subscribe mechanism is based on the push model.
+The subscriber will not actively fetch the data but will instead receive the data from the publisher who pushes the new messages to the subscriber when they're available.

 In the other part of the session, Christoph went over several features of Spring's Project Reactor, Spring Data Kay and Spring WebFlux.
 The publish-subscribe mechanism in Reactor is based on the [Reactive Streams specification](http://www.reactive-streams.org){:target="_blank"} and there are two reactive types: `Flux`, an Asynchronous Sequence of 0-N items, and `Mono`, an Asynchronous 0-1 result.